• Skip to primary navigation

 Baking chocolate provides a bitter taste that many people prefer to almond bark.

-It also tends to be quite affordable and easily found in most supermarkets.
+It also is usually quite affordable and easily found in most supermarkets.

 However, baking chocolate has a very low melting point, meaning you'll need to work quickly when using it.